 In financial services today use of Excel is commonplace, however, unlike the cloud, it can be challenging to upgrade desktop Excel add-ins because of the constraints and, therefore, speed of rolling our software updates.
 For businesses providing data services, this poses an added challenge often preventing them from rolling out new services that clients are demanding.

 “Previously we were distributing an Excel add-in, but that has its own overhead.
-You must go through packaging within organisations, as soon as there is a new change, you must distribute it.
+You must go through packaging within organisations, and as soon as there is a new change, you must distribute it.
 You never know which version they're on.
-Any changes or any new data points require a complete redeployment of that process, which having worked with the banks for a number of years, that is a long, drawn-out process.”
+Any changes or any new data points require a complete redeployment of that process, which has worked with the banks for a number of years, that is a long, drawn-out process.”

 Bernie Thurston, CEO, Ultumus

-In a recent ipushpull survey, 36% of respondents stated they were interested in delivering data via chat apps or chat bots compared to Excel, accounting for 23% of responses.
+In a recent ipushpull survey, 36% of respondents stated they were interested in delivering data via chat apps or chatbots compared to Excel, accounting for 23% of responses.

-The growing interest in chat can be explained by the meteoric rise in adoption of chat over the last 12 months, this technology is now commonplace and easier to deliver data to when compared to Excel.
-Indeed, in the case of Symphony, the use of bots to deliver data on-demand requires no additional installation on the client side.
+The growing interest in chat can be explained by the meteoric rise in the adoption of chat over the last 12 months, this technology is now commonplace and easier to deliver data to when compared to Excel.
+Indeed, in the case of Symphony, the use of bots to deliver data on demand requires no additional installation on the client side.
 This allows data producers the ability to offer new data sets and new contractual models, such as pay-as-you-go, which were not possible in the past.

-As a result, it has become much easier and quicker for the NatWest Markets sales team to distribute axes as they are streaming in real-time.
+As a result, it has become much easier and quicker for the NatWest Markets sales team to distribute axes as they are streaming in real time.

 Julien Dugat, Fixed Income Execution Platforms & Digital Sales explains.